 In 2014 we were talking with our friend Antonio, blind for 15 years, about the technology and innovative projects that we had been developing.

-At one point in the conversation, Antonio interrupts us with:
+During the discussion, Antonio interrupts us with:

 You are good, but when are you going to do something to help blind people?

 That made us reflect.
 Despite our friend Antonio seemed to move easily, that is due to he always follows the same route.

 The tools available to discover their reality and environment are precarious.

 Analyzing the state-of-the-art we found mobility applications based on GPS, but this had a small drawback: its precision in ideal environments does not fall below 3 meters.
 Also, it does not work in interior space.